tpmccallum/PyVeritas/README.md

 ## Example 3: Using Regular Expressions

 The following test has one item in the `input` tuple.
 The item has no `value` set.
-Therefore, PyVeritas will automatically create a random value that adheres to the `regular_expression` (in this case a random email string).
+Therefore, PyVeritas will automatically create a random value that adheres to the `regular_expression` (in this case a random email string):

 ```json
 {